-Defence experts argued that Folien 1 had too little “background noise” on it for it to have been lifted from a DVD cover.
-Glass would retain less powder and would therefore record less background noise than a DVD’s plastic sleeve.
-Prosecution experts argued that how much background noise would record, can be depend on variable factors, such as the state of the substrate – e.g. how old or clean – as well as the strength and quality of the Aluminium powder used on the day.
+The defence experts argued that Folien 1 had too little “background noise” on it for it to have been lifted from a DVD cover.
+Glass would retain less powder and would therefore record less background noise than a DVD’s plastic sleeve, according to them.
+The prosecution experts argued that how much background noise would record, can depend on variable factors, such as the state of the substrate – e.g. how old or clean – as well as the strength and quality of the Aluminium powder used on the day.

 Because we do not have the original foline, it is difficult to determine with certainty the amount of background noise.

 Above is the best image we could obtain of the whole Folien 1 (without the cellophane cover)

 At first sight it looks fairly clean, but what if look closer?
 Remember, the defence experts wanted us to believe that there are barely other prints and background noise on Folien 1.

 Above is an enlargement and slightly enhanced part of Folien 1.
 A flurry of activity is visible in the middle bottom part.
 Look at the debris of prints.
 Maybe not good enough for identification, but they are there.